splace/listreader/README.md

 Status: (Should work, much testing, but not extensively used on variety of data sets, let me know if you find a problem.)

-3 to 10 times faster than naive std lib implementation.(using csv.reader or bufio.Scanner)
+4+ times faster than naive std lib implementation.(using csv.reader or bufio.Scanner)

 100MB/s for me, YRMV.

-(update: go1.8 much faster, +100% (std.lib. +10% faster) so now 5 to 15 times faster.)
-(update: go1.9b1 much faster, +30% (std.lib. also much faster +40%) so now 4 to 12 times faster.)

 not actually optimised, just uses an inline 'flat' implementation, so should be able to be made faster.